conestack/cone.app/docs/source/model.rst

 The contract is described in ``cone.app.interfaces.IProperties``.
 The application node attributes ``properties`` and ``metadata`` promise to provide an ``IProperties`` implementation.
-A properties object never raises an AttributeError on attribute access, instead Node is returned if property is inexistent.
+A properties object never raises an AttributeError on attribute access, instead ``None`` is returned if property is inexistent.
 Available properties are provided by ``keys``.::

     >>> from cone.app.model import Properties